 Phone: +1 (561) 353-9707

-The office is centrally located at the southeast corner of Glades and Butts Road, just east of the Boca Town Center, one half mile west of I95.
+The office is centrally located at the southeast corner of Glades and Butts Road, just east of the Boca Town Center Mall, one half mile west of I-95 (Exit 45 Glades Road).
 The office is in the East Tower of the Glades Twin Towers, adjacent to the Legacy Bank building.

 Links for further Information regarding Edward Tobinick MD and perispinal etanercept

 - News story 1: The Sun Sentinel (Fort Lauderdale, Florida) cover story regarding several patients treated at the Institute of Neurological Recovery in Boca Raton, Florida with perispinal etanercept following stroke, by Nicole Brochu, entitled “Boca doctor gives stroke survivors new shot at mobility, independence”.

 - News story 2: The Daily Dunklin Democrat story about two friends from the same Missouri town who each improved after perispinal etanercept treatment, entitled “Neighbors: Local women talk stroke recovery”.

 - News story 3: “Sunday Night” (Australia) National News Story, “The New Stroke Treatment That’s Changing Lives“.

 - Google Scholar citations to the scientific publications of INR physicians.

 - The abstract and link to the full text of the published, peer-reviewed article, written by multiple INR physicians, including Nancy Kim MD and Edward Tobinick MD, entitled “Selective TNF Inhibition for chronic stroke and traumatic brain injury: an observational study involving 629 consecutive patients treated with perispinal etanercept.”
 CNS Drugs, 2012.
 26(12): p.
 1051-70.